 The agency could not be reached in time for our whirring online deadline.

-The whole hubbub began after a heliport on the West Side of Manhattan was closed to tourism flights last year, sending more traffic to the downtown location on the East River.
+The whole hubbub began after a heliport on the West Side of Manhattan was closed last year, sending more traffic to the downtown location on the East River.
 And the opening of Brooklyn Bridge Park’s Pier 1 earlier this year prompted renewed calls for peace and quiet.

 Amid the controversy over noise, one problem emerged: Residents complained that 311 operators were not properly logging noise complaints, resulting in difficulty proving that helicopters were a nuisance.